Second order photon loops at finite temperature and charge renormalization

 \section{\textbf{Two Loop Vacuum Polarization}$\qquad \qquad \qquad $}

 In real time formalism, temperature dependent (hot) and temperature independent (cold) terms are simply combined, at one loop level, because the propagators include them separately as additive terms.
-At higher-loop level, the loop integrals involve a combination of temperature independent (cold) and temperature dependent (hot) terms which appear due to the overlapping propagator terms.
+At higher-loop level, the loop integrals involve a combination of cold and hot terms which appear due to the overlapping propagator terms.
 Therefore, the calculations are much more involved.

+\FRAME{ftbpFU}{3.2984in}{0.6858in}{0pt}{\Qcb{Vacuum polarization diagrams at the second order in $ \alpha .$}}{}{fig1.eps}{\special{language "Scientific Word";type "GRAPHIC";display "USEDEF";valid_file "F";width 3.2984in;height 0.6858in;depth 0pt;original-width 4.4131in;original-height 0.8622in;cropleft "0";croptop "1";cropright "1";cropbottom "0";filename 'Fig1.eps';file-properties "XNPEU";}}

 Vacuum polarization tensor of photon at the two-loop level contributes to the second order hot corrections to charge renormalization constant of QED at finite temperature.
-This contribution basically comes from self mass in Fig. 1(a) and vertex type electron loop corrections inside the vacuum polarization tensor in Fig. 1(b).
-The expression for two loop self energy of photon from self energy type correction in Fig. 1(a) is
+This contribution basically comes from self mass in figure 1a and vertex type electron loop corrections inside the vacuum polarization tensor in figure 1b.
+The expression for two loop self energy of photon from self energy type correction in figure 1a is

 with $k+l=q$.
 On substitution of the particle propagators at finite temperature, this gives

 where